leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 tells the basic concept and signal usage, why we select rtsignal instead of SIGIO

 https://www.nginx.com/resources/wiki/start/topics/tutorials/optimizations/#
-tell us some brief summary about nginx support rtsig and what changes since 2.6
+tell us some brief summary about nginx support rtsig from nginx implementation and what changes since 2.6

 Before 2.6: (SIGIO can be put to signal queue for socket event queue overflow notification)